adlanier/securebank-work-sample/TECHNICAL_REPORT.md

 so only positive numeric values were accepted.
 The bug was therefore limited to the frontend formatting/validation of the amount input.

 ##### Fix Implemented
-I tightened the frontend validation logic in `FundingModal` so only properly formatted currency values are allowed and zero amounts are explicitly rejected:
+I added this frontend validation logic in `FundingModal` so only properly formatted currency values are allowed and zero amounts are explicitly rejected:
 ```
 <input
   id="amount"